USB Testers for cables & chargers

 -

 The tester is able to determine cable resistance without external load, which allows to do without UsbA-UsbC adapter (used for FNB58).
-The resistance value is determined consistently 60mOhm higher than FNB58 (FNB58 is more accurate), so I take into account the 60mOhm correction when testing.
+The resistance value is determined consistently 60mOhm higher than FNB58, so I take into account the 60mOhm correction when testing until I start using precise 4-wire Kelvin method for resistance measurements.
+Compared to the 4-contact method, the error of my device is +/- 25-30 mOhm (shows as a lower as a higher value).

 -